folm/FolmPay/README.md

 #### Replacing the Icon
-1- Download Resource Hacker and install (http://www.angusj.com/resourcehacker/#download) 1- Open `NavPay.exe` in Resource Hacker
+1- Download Resource Hacker and install (http://www.angusj.com/resourcehacker/#download) 1- Open `FolmPay.exe` in Resource Hacker
 1- Open the `Icon Group` Folder
 1- Right click on `IDR_MAINFRAME : 1033`　(Should be the first icon in the list and look like compass in the preview window) 1- Click 'Replace Icon ...' and then `Open file with a new icon` 1- Select `icon.ico` and then click `Replace`
 1- Click the save button or press `Ctrl + S`
-1- Exit and remove `NavPay_original.exe` from the folder before you compile the installer
+1- Exit and remove `FolmPay_original.exe` from the folder before you compile the installer

 #### Building the Installer

 1. Ensure you have NSIS installed.
-1. Copy `icon.ico` and `installer.nsi` to `/webkitbuilds/NavPay/win64` (the Windows build dir)
+1. Copy `icon.ico` and `installer.nsi` to `/webkitbuilds/FolmPay/win64` (the Windows build dir)
 1. If you've updated the version number, make sure to adjust the version numbers listed in `installer.nsi`
 1. Open `installer.nsi` in NSIS and it will create the installer.